iterative/dvc.org/content/docs/command-reference/add.md

 ## Example: Transfer to remote storage

-When you have a large dataset in an external location, you may want to track it in your <abbr>project</abbr> without downloading it (yet), for example if there's not enough space in your current environment.
+When you want to add a large dataset that is outside of your
+<abbr>project</abbr> (e.g. online), you would normally need to download or copy
+it into the <abbr>workspace</abbr> first.
+But you may not have enough local storage space.

 The `--to-remote` option lets you bootstrap the data locally by creating a `.dvc` file, while storing a copy [remotely](/doc/command-reference/remote).